City of London Corporation

 Its responsibilities extend far beyond the City boundaries in that it also provides a host of additional facilities for the benefit of the nation.
 These range from open spaces such as Epping Forest and Hampstead Heath to the famous Barbican Arts Centre.

 Not only is the City the oldest, most historic part of London, it is the world’s leading international financial and business centre with the unusual ratio of 33 times more workers than residents.
-Planning in the City of London involves creating the opportunities for its long-term expansion, with employment in the finance and business sectors still predicted to increase in the next decade.
-Despite the downturn a number of developments are going ahead including The Pinnacle and Heron Tower in the city cluster, and One New Change near St Paul’s Cathedral.
-Through its Street Scene Challenge initiative, the City has significantly improved the spaces and streets around new developments and between existing buildings.
-Cheapside, the nation’s oldest shopping street, is being recreated as a retail centre.
+Planning in the City of London involves creating the opportunities for its long-term expansion, with office-based employment in the financial, professional and business sectors projected to increase in the next decade.
+Such growth will be complemented by the attractions such as the new Museum of London in Smithfield which will form part of the vibrant Culture Mile, and significant improvements in the streets and public realm to make more space for people to move around and spend time in the City.
+Such changes are being supported by the draft City Plan 2036 which is due to be adopted next year.

 Contributors Sorted by recent